leonorv/pt-gn-datasets/README.md

 Each of the clean_X.py script perform the cleaning described in the section **Data Cleaning**.

-The **dev_10k** folder contains 10k sentences from each of the data categories, for development purposes.
-The **annotation** folder contains an extra 500 sentences from each category, for manual annotation purposes.
+The **dev_5k** folder contains 5k sentences from each of the data categories, for development purposes.
+The **rbm_5k** folder contains the gender-neutral version of the sentences from the **dev_5k** files.
+These 2 folders are a parallel dataset, where the binary-gendered version is on the **dev_5k** files, and the gender-neutral version as outputed by our rule-based model is in the **rbm_5k** files.

+The **gendered_annotation** folder contains an extra 100 sentences from each category, for manual annotation purposes.

 # Categories
 The dataset is split into 5 categories of textual data: